| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 when a sex-abuse accusation emerges in the context of a PAS - especially after the failure

 of a series of exclusionary maneuversthe accusation is far more likely to be false than true.
+Claiming that a sex-abuse accusation

 may be false also has potentially been politically risky in recent years & not "politically correct."
 Those of